 Teachers will provide extra support and advice to whānau regarding their child with special needs, ensuring the child's specific needs are met in the transition to school process.

-As children near their 5th Birthday, opportunities to bring their own lunch box and drink bottle are offered, further developing their self-management skills.
-Photos from school visits are also promoted to familiarise children with their new environment and talk about this within the Transition to School Group programme.
+As children near their 5th Birthdays, opportunities to bring their own lunch box and drink bottle are offered, further developing their self-management skills.
+Photos from school visits are also promoted to familiarise children with their new environment and discuss this within the Transition to School Group programme.

 How do I know what my child has done in Transition to School?